mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 AEMO accounts for these directly in their decision, as algebraic constraints considered by linear optimiser software.
 (This is a much more efficient approach than the typical European one, where constraints are ignored during bid clearing, then adjustments are made afterwards to account for them.)

-Australia's grid is much more constrained than most (probably because it is very large and the population density is low).
+Australia's grid is much more constrained than most  grids.
+This is probably because it is very large and the population density is low.
 For many research questions, you should be considering constraints.
 If you see something unexpected in the data (e.g. generators bidding far below their marginal cost), you should ask yourself whether it is because of constraints.